A 10 Megahertz Spatial Light Modulator: Methods

 \subsubsection{Power efficiency and loss budget}

-Analysis of power efficiencies are detailed in Ext.
+The power-efficiency analysis is detailed in Ext.
 Data Table~\ref{tab:tabe1}.
 The round-trip losses $A_1$ and $A_2$ are extracted by fitting the intensity distribution of the output 2D beam array to an exponential decay model.
 These losses comprise out-coupling and internal losses; notably, the second stage incorporates a locking-path beamsplitter ($\kappa_{2,\mathrm{lock}}$) that introduces additional loss.
 The measured total system efficiency of 3.7(1)\% is primarily limited by the out-coupling ratio (see discussion in the following section).

 The fundamental scalability of the RIPA is governed by internal losses (if the internal loss is high, the beams cannot make many round trips in the RIPA).
-Transitioning to a standing-wave two-mirror configuration would eliminate the locking path, substantially reducing intrinsic losses.
-Currently, round-trip loss is 2–3\%, comprising mirror losses ($\sim 1\%$, 1X Thorlabs BB1-EO3, 3X Thorlabs UM10-45A), lens surface reflections ($\sim1\%$, 8X V-coated surfaces), and MLA reflections ($\sim1\%$, Edmund Optics \#21-155).
-Replacing the MLA with a high-reflectivity micro-mirror array (MMA) further reduce the surface reflection loss.
+Transitioning to a planar two-mirror configuration would eliminate the locking path, substantially reducing intrinsic losses.
+Currently, the round-trip loss is 2--3\%, comprising mirror losses ($\sim 1\%$, 1$\times$ Thorlabs BB1-E03, 3$\times$ Thorlabs UM10-45A), lens surface reflections ($\sim1\%$, 8$\times$ V-coated surfaces), and MLA reflections ($\sim1\%$, Edmund Optics \#21-155).
+Replacing the MLA with a high-reflectivity micro-mirror array (MMA) further reduce the surface reflection loss (see Supplementary Information).
 We calculate the clipping loss at the MLA to be $\exp\left(-\frac{2(d/2)^2}{(\sqrt{2}w_0)^2}\right)=0.005\%$ which is negligible, where $d=500~\mu$m is the MLA pupil size.
-However, due to imperfect mode-matching or aberration-induced oscillations, the higher-order modes may experience higher clipping loss at the MLA.
+However, due to imperfect mode-matching or aberration-induced oscillations, the higher-order modes may experience larger clipping loss at the MLA. \review{On the other hand, this also serves as an effective mechanism to damp higher-order modes.}

-To conclude, adopting a two-mirror geometry, MMAs, and nano-textured optics should reduce round-trip loss to $<1\%$.
-This improvement would support hundreds of round trips, enabling $100\times100$ beam arrays in the near term.